Soldier killed in Korean War to be buried in South Carolina

 UNION, S.C.
 (AP) - The remains of a U.S. Army soldier killed during the Korean War are being interred in his South Carolina hometown, 70 years after his death.

-The Army says a funeral for Army Cpl.
-Ralph S. Boughman will be held Saturday at Lewis Funeral Home in Union.
-Boughman will later be buried at Rosemont Cemetery.
+A funeral for Army Cpl.
+Ralph S. Boughman will be held Saturday at Lewis Funeral Home in Union, according to the Army.
+Afterward, Boughman will be buried at Rosemont Cemetery.

 More than 7,600 Americans remain unaccounted for from the Korean War.